Schaumburg Shoplifting Defense Attorney

 Prior convictions will increase your charges and penalties.
 Additionally, Illinois law has a civil liability provision in retail theft cases that allows the retailer to collect the amount of the items taken, plus penalty charges from $100 to $1,000.
 Regardless of the outcome of your criminal retail theft charge, you may expect to receive a demand letter from a private attorney claiming that you owe the store money.

-Through interviews, reviewing video, and probing discovery techniques, McPherson Harry & Associates, P.C. will uncover the facts that could lead to a case dismissal or a lesser charge and lower sentence.
+Through interviews, reviewing video, and probing discovery techniques, Kathryn L. Harry & Associates, P.C. will uncover the facts that could lead to a case dismissal or a lesser charge and lower sentence.
 Often times your case can be resolved quietly and quickly by agreeing to perform community service or attending a retail theft deterrent commonly known as retail theft school.
 In many cases, we can seek a sentence of supervision or first-offender probation, which allows for expungement of your record.
 Contact us right away to discuss your retail theft charges.
 It will cost you nothing for an initial consultation.
 We have three convenient offices located in the Chicago area and handle cases in DuPage, Cook, Will, and Kane counties.